 We hung out here a lot and had coffee at the cafe at the bottom of the Space Needle a couple of times.

-Seattle is known for its innovative coffee scene and being the birthplace of Starbucks. [we have an article on the Old San Juan coffee scene too!]
+Seattle is known for its innovative coffee scene and being the birthplace of Starbucks. [we have an article on the Old San Juan coffee scene too if you are a coffee traveler!]

 If you’re looking for a unique coffee experience, check out the Starbucks Reserve Roastery and Tasting Room.